addr2data/aws-certification-prep/exercises/ex-002_ExploringVpcs.rst

 Introduction
 ------------
-The primary purpose of this exercise is to get you familiar with basic VPC concepts, create a new VPC and configure it for basic IPv4 connectivity.
+The primary purpose of this exercise is to get you familiar with basic VPC concepts by exploring your default VPC environment.

 VPC